Denmark entry requirements for Colombia passport holders

 Show you can support yourself

 Carry bank statements or a credit card showing you have at least 500 DKK per day of your stay.
-Immigration rarely checks this for Colombian passport holders, but having it ready avoids delays.
+Immigration rarely asks for this for short visits, but having a recent statement on your phone avoids problems.

 Recommended